islamGalalo/islamGalalo/README.md

 👩‍💻 I'm currently working on Automation Project using Selenium and Appium

-👩‍💻 I'm have an very good knowledge in Playwright and Cypress
+👩‍💻 I'm have a good knowledge in Playwright and Cypress

 🧠 I'm currently learning DevOps